 Online Doctor of Education (EdD) Programs in Idaho

-There are two schools in Idaho that offer students the opportunity to pursue a Doctor of Education online.
-Boise State University offers an online EdD in Educational Technology, while Northwest Nazarene University in Nampa has an Educational Leadership EdD program for students who already possess an Education Specialist (EdS) degree.
-Both schools are nonprofit institutions, regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-Their education programs are also accredited by either the Council for the Accreditation of Educator Preparation (CAEP) or the National Council for Accreditation of Teacher Education (NCATE).* To learn more about their Doctor of Education programs, continue reading below.
+All three schools are nonprofit institutions that are regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Their education programs are also accredited by either the Council for the Accreditation of Educator Preparation (CAEP) or the National Council for Accreditation of Teacher Education (NCATE)*.
+To learn more about their Doctor of Education programs, continue reading below.

 Schools in Idaho with Online EdD Programs